 Take Hitler, for example.
-If he’d been accepted into art school, the whole trajectory of his life would have been different and World War Two may never have happened.
+If he’d been accepted into art school, the whole trajectory of his life would have been different and World War II may never have happened.
 That one event changed history, and it’s not even one we look at on this list.

-Number Seven: The Sinking of the RMS Titanic
+Number Seven: The Sinking of the Titanic

 David Blair was the Second Officer on the greatest ship the world has ever seen; the RMS Titanic.
 Unfortunately, his excitement was short-lived.
 At the last moment, he was replaced with a more experienced officer, accustomed to working on large passenger liners.

-A surviving lookout named Fred Fleet later told the official inquiry that if they had the binoculars, they would have seen the iceberg sooner, and in his opinion soon “enough to get out of the way.”
+A surviving lookout named Fred Fleet later told the official inquiry that if they had the binoculars they would have seen the iceberg sooner, and in his opinion soon “enough to get out of the way.”

 How this impacted wireless radio:

 It prompted the Radio Act of 1912.
 Radio communications on ships had to operate 24 hours a day and have secondary power supplies to ensure they didn’t miss distress calls.
-This encouraged the introduction of the wireless radio on ships.
+This encouraged the introduction of wireless radio on ships.

 Number Six: The Collapse of the Berlin Wall

-Once upon a time a high-ranking Politburo (communist party) member, Gunter Schabowski, changed history simply by panicking at a press conference.
+Once upon a time a high-ranking Politburo (communist party) member, Gunter Schabowski, changed world history simply by panicking at a press conference.

 This isn’t a joke, that is actually how the Berlin Wall came down.
 Schabowski was on his way to a press conference and he hadn’t read the speech beforehand.

 It turns out he should have checked his notes after all.
-Schabowski got up at the press conference 9th November 1989 holding a note he had been given a few moments earlier, turned to the half-asleep audience and promptly caused uproar by misreading the message and saying that the wall was coming down; right now.
+Schabowski got up at the press conference 9th November 1989 holding a note he had been given a few moments earlier, turned to the half-asleep audience, and promptly caused uproar by misreading the message and saying that the wall was coming down; right now.

 In reality, they were just trying to allow East Germans below retirement age to visit the West without going through a lengthy justification process.

 Schabowski unintentionally ruined this plan and within hours East Berliners were outnumbering guards at the border demanding to be let through.
-Finally, at 11:30pm officials realised there was no fixing this mistake and began letting people through.
+Finally, at 11:30pm officials realized there was no fixing this mistake and began letting people through.
 The demolition of the Berlin Wall began later that night.

 The effect on the Cold War and Apartheid:

-The fall of the Berlin Wall symbolised the end of the Cold War.
+The fall of the Berlin Wall symbolized the end of the Cold War.
 Plus, it pretty much put an end to communism in Western Europe.
 This alone would have been significant, but did you also know that it helped end apartheid?

 Apartheid was the legal segregation of non-white citizens in South Africa and continued until 1993.

-With the end of the Cold War, there was also an end to both Botha and Reagans presidencies.
-Newly appointed, President F.W de Klerk of South Africa recognised growing discontent with apartheid, both in his own country and across the world.
+With the end of the Cold War, there was also an end to both Botha and Reagan’s presidencies.
+Newly appointed, President F.W de Klerk of South Africa recognized growing discontent with apartheid, both in his own country and across the world.
 Heavy US sanctions imposed by George Bush added increased pressure, and de Klerk eventually caved to mounting public sentiment.
 Thus the wheels were set in motion to end apartheid – and all because a wall collapsed in Germany.